We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - weight loss

 - heart arrhythmias

-It is important to note that this usually only happens through supplementation.
+It is important to note that vitamin D toxicity usually only happens through supplementation.
 Spending a lot of time in the sun does not result in vitamin D toxicity, and it is unlikely that a person will get too much vitamin D from food.

 Having safe exposure to sunlight is one of the most effective ways to get more vitamin D.

-However, if this is not possible, some foods also contain this nutrient, including:
+However, if this is not possible, some foods also contain this nutrient.
+These include:

-- oily fish, such as salmon or mackerel
+- oily fish, such as salmon and mackerel

 - beef liver